 But you don’t need to believe me in this regard.
-You can check your own family history and get amazed to see how your grandmothers have delivered dozens of children using local methods, that today’s women can’t even with all sophisticated methods.
+You can check your own family history and get amazed to see how your grandmothers have delivered dozens of children using local methods, that today’s women can’t even do with all sophisticated methods.
 What does it mean?
-To me, it simply means that only because someone could innovate something like a tampon, that doesn’t mean we all need to run towards it forgetting its affordability.
+To me, it simply means that only because someone could innovate something like a tampon, that doesn’t mean we all need to run towards it, forgetting its affordability.
 You can also read what Sinu Joseph, a menstrual hygiene educator of Mythri (a women’s NGO) had to say about this.
 In an article, published on Swarajya.com in 2015, she mentioned the reality.
-An expert who worked in the field of rural India for years have exposed all the UN lies shown in this movie.
+An expert who worked in the field of rural India for years has exposed all the UN lies shown in this movie.

 The Myth of Using Husk and Ash

 The movie Padman shows (and even Arunachalam Murugunatham told that in his TED and INK talks) that Indian women use husk, ash etc. Sinu Joseph cleared the air around that and clarified that there may be very insignificant percentage of women in Rajasthan using that (for lack of water availability) and there is no reason to think that many in 88% use those.
-Those users however, may not have affordability to buy sanitary pads at all.
+Those users, however, may not have the affordability to buy sanitary pads at all.
 The normal observation here is, if these really harmed women then they would have got rid of this practice rather than following this for hundreds of years.
 So UN propaganda around this is completely baseless.

 Sinu Joseph’s invitation to International Conference on Menstrual Health and Reproductive Justice, held in Boston in June 2015, opened her eyes in this regard.
-In her article she clearly stated that as she exposed these lies about India, she was welcomed by researchers but the sanitary pad manufacturers who created their identity based on these lies on India, avoided her.
+In her article, she clearly stated that as she exposed these lies about India, she was welcomed by researchers but the sanitary pad manufacturers who created their identity based on these lies on India, avoided her.
 She has also explained why the statistics that AC Nielson is showing, is wrong.